therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 The following versions of the Balsamiq Mockups Plugin are supported by Balsamiq when it's run as part of:

-*   Balsamiq Mockups for Confluence when run in Atlassian Cloud
+*   Balsamiq Mockups 3 for Confluence Cloud
 *   Balsamiq Mockups 3 for JIRA Cloud
 *   Balsamiq Mockups 3 for Google Drive